Sakshiagrawal1812/codes/README.md

 # codes
-Using socket programming multiple clients can connect to a single server and clients can either send or receive files from server.
+Using TCP socket programming multiple clients can connect to a single server and multiple clients can either send or receive files from server simultaneously.
 Implementation in C Language.